apache/arrow/docs/source/developers/guide/tutorials/r_tutorial.rst

    [ FAIL 1 | WARN 0 | SKIP 0 | PASS 230 ]

-There is a fail produced for the ``strftime`` function but looking at the code we see is not connected to our work.
-We can move on and maybe ask others if they are getting similar fail in the tests.
+There is a fail we get for the ``strftime`` function but looking at the code we see is not connected to our work.
+We can move on and maybe ask others if they are getting similar fail when running the tests.
+It could be we only need to rebuild the library.

 Check styling
 -------------

 As we did not change any part of the C++ code we will not run any linters.
-In case we would need to check the styling for the C++ part we would need to run ``arrow/r/lint.sh`` to lint the code.
+In case we would need to check the styling for the C++ part we would run ``arrow/r/lint.sh`` to lint the code.

 Creating a Pull Request
 -----------------------